thisHermit/nlp_project/README.md

 </details>

-### Sentiment Analysis with BERT on the SST Dataset
+### Task 4: Sentiment Analysis with BERT on the SST Dataset

 This part focuses on sentiment analysis using the BERT model on the Stanford Sentiment Treebank (SST) dataset.
 Sentiment analysis is a fundamental task in Natural Language Processing (NLP) that involves determining the sentiment expressed in a text.
 The SST dataset is a widely-used benchmark that provides labeled sentences with sentiment scores across different classes.